 "XML1.1" for W3C XML 1.1.

-These strings are deprecated and have been replaced by another string (see clause 5) and may be fully removed in a future edition of the present document.
+These strings are deprecated and have been replaced by another string (see clause 5) and should be fully removed in a future edition of the present document.

 NOTE: Please note, that the encoding attribute values associated with the XSD to TTCN-3 language mapping specified in the present document remain unchanged (see clause B.2).